KBNLwikimedia/Wikidata-KB-Overview/README.md

 # Wikidata & KB national library of the Netherlands, an overview

-*An overview of how Wikidata is used by/in/for the KB, national library of the Netherlands*
+*An overview of how Wikidata is used by/in/for the KB, national library of the Netherlands* - Latest update: 16 November 2023

 <image src="images/VerdiepingWikidataEnKB_14Nov2023 - openingslide.png" width="250" align="right"/>